learn-co-curriculum/dsc-tuning-decision-trees/README.md

 Maximum number of features to consider when splitting a node

-Below we shall look at a selected hyper parameters and learn about their impact of the classifier performance.
+Next, we'll look at a selected few hyperparameters and learn about their impact of the classifier performance.

 ## `max_depth`